schinta99/schinta_Portfolio/final-project-part-two.md

 Setup:

-Overview of HIV/AIDS: Key facts and figures.

-Progress in treatment and prevention over the years.
+Overview of HIV/AIDS: This section introduces the foundational knowledge about HIV/AIDS, outlining the key facts and figures.
+It presents the global impact of the epidemic, focusing on the number of people affected, the regions most impacted, and the strides made in research, treatment, and prevention over the years.
+The goal is to give the audience a clear picture of the current state of the HIV/AIDS crisis, how far we've come, and the challenges that still remain.

 Visualization: Statistics on HIV/AIDS and timeline of HIV prevelance over the years.